-In the design, the next question was what format mu
+In the design, the next question was what format mu should use for its

-(Emacs) to process.
-Some other programs use
+output for mu4e (Emacs) to process.
+Some other programs use JSON

-talk to Emacs in its native language: s-expressions, and
+in its native language: s-expressions, and interpret those using the

-.
-See The message s-expression for details on the
+Emacs-function read-from-string.
+See The message s-expression for

-So, now let’s look at how we process the data from mu server
+So, now let’s look at how we process the data from mu server in Emacs.
+We’ll

-Emacs.
-We’ll leave out a lot of details, mu4e
+leave out a lot of details, mu4e-specifics, and look at a bit more

-at a bit more generic approach.
+generic approach.

 The first thing to do is to create a process (for example, with

-), and then register a filter function for it, which is
+start-process), and then register a filter function for it, which is

 invoked whenever the process has some data for us.
 Something like: